EleniNtz13/Newton-s-method/README.md

 #### Therefore, Newton’s method uses: 😉
- 1) The Gradient to determine the optimization direction,
+ 1) The Gradient to determine the optimization direction
- 2) The Hessian to understand curvature, and
+ 2) The Hessian to understand curvature
- 3) The Hessian determinant to ensure invertibility and fast convergence.
+ 3) The Hessian determinant to ensure invertibility and fast convergence

 ---